 Range Rover Evoque PHEV reliability & safety rating

 Land Rover's reliability record isn't the best, but the Evoque P300e hybrid gets all the latest active safety technology – on higher trims, at least

 |5 stars (2019)

 As you'll see below, the latest incarnation of the Range Rover Evoque boasts both excellent safety scores from independent crash-testing and a suite of the latest active driver-assistance systems to help avoid a crash happening in the first place.
-Reliability is less clear-cut, unfortunately; while the hybrid model uses all-new technology, quite a large proportion of Land Rover owners report faults in customer surveys.
+Reliability is less clear-cut, unfortunately; while the hybrid model uses relatively new technology, quite a large proportion of Land Rover owners report faults in customer surveys.

 Range Rover Evoque PHEV reliability & problems